Does the InkCase crack easily?

 I am unable to pair the iPhone with InkCase

-iPhone Bluetooth needs to be turned on.
+iPhone wireless connectivity or BT needs to be turned on.
 Open the InkCase app > My InkCase > Device lists > Click on your device.

 Note: Do not search for the InkCase via iPhone's Settings app.
 By doing so, the InkCase app will not be able to find your InkCase when you pair them up.
 If you have accidentally paired the InkCase via the Settings app on your iPhone, you will need to unpair the InkCase, and pair it up again via the InkCase app.